edirpedro/acf-flexible-content-modal/readme.txt

 == Changelog ==

 = 1.2.1 =
-* Fixed selector that finds nested fc fields.
+* All Flexible Content fields can open in a modal, even nested fields.
 * Fixed action to refresh layout_title hook.
 * Pressing ESC makes the modal to close.
 * Some CSS changes.